Jonyleo/TEngine/README.md

 glm (https://github.com/g-truc/glm/releases/tag/0.9.9.8)
 - copy the contents of the first glm folder to dependencies/include

+assimp:
+	Libraries and dlls were compiled in vs2022, in a 64 bit windows 10 machine

 The dependencies' folder structure should be the following

 ![Folder structure](FolderStructure.PNG)